-Reference Date: 29-January-2013
+Reference Date: 28-March-2019

 FOOD SECURITY SNAPSHOT

-Favourable weather conditions benefited crops
+Favourable weather conditions benefited planting of secondary maize crops